Shrijita23/BDM-Project/README.md

 # BDM Project: Business Analysis of Gainwell Commosales Private Limited

-This repository contains the full documentation and analysis of my Business Decision Making (BDM) project, conducted on Gainwell Commosales Private Limited.
+This repository contains the full documentation and analysis of my Business Decision Making (BDM) project in Primary Submission route, conducted on Gainwell Commosales Private Limited.
 The aim of the project was to identify and resolve key business challenges faced by the company, including inventory issues and demand variations.

 ---